maurymarkowitz/RetroBASIC/README.md

 A complete list is maintained in the TODO file, but here are some important limitations:

 * Variable names are currently limited to two characters, which is needed to support "crunched" statements without spaces in MS style.
-* The system does not support "immediate mode" (command line) input.
-It is not supposed to, but could potentially do so.